MeshInspector/MeshLib/CONTRIBUTING.md

     a.a = 1
     a.doSomething(0)
     resMesh = mrmesh.foo(a)
-    # usualy here needs some assert, but in this case we assert (True) becausle exemption was not thrown
+    # usually here some assertions are placed about computation results
     assert (True)
 ```